Graduateshotline

 IELTS - International English Language Testing System

-Around 11,000 employers around the world along with universities, schools, and immigration bodies accept IELTS scores as proof of English language proficiency.
+Around 11,000 employers worldwide, along with universities, schools, and immigration bodies, accept IELTS scores as proof of English language proficiency.

-There are four types of IELTS to choose from depending on whether you are an immigrant moving over to work or a student looking to pursue higher education or secondary education.
-The choice of IELTS test depends upon the reason for moving to a different country and the organization to which you are applying, so check with the individual organization.
+The IELTS offers multiple types of tests.
+The kind of test a candidate applies for depends on whether they are an immigrant moving for professional reasons or a student looking to pursue higher education or secondary education.
+There are four types of IELTS.
+The choice of which type of IELTS to attempt depends on the reason for moving to a different country and the organization to which the candidate is applying.

 What is the Format of the IELTS?

-Regardless of which type of IELTS test you are taking, the test is divided into 4 sections.
-The test is 2 hours and 45 mins.
-The Listening, Reading, and Writing sections have to be completed in a single day with no breaks in between, however, the Speaking section can be taken within a week before or after the test date.
+Regardless of which type of IELTS test a candidate takes, the test is divided into four sections, testing the four English language skills.
+The test is usually about 2 hours and 45 mins.
+The listening, reading, and writing sections must be completed in a single day with no breaks in between; however, the speaking section may be conducted within a week before or after the test date.

 Speaking3 Parts 11 to 14 minutes